Financial Advisor Shortage: The Decline of Younger Advisors & Future of the Industry

 The financial advisory industry is at a crossroads.
 While demand for financial guidance continues to rise, the supply of financial advisors is dwindling, particularly among younger generations.
+This paradoxical trend has created a critical inflection point, challenging the very structure of the financial planning industry.

 The average age of financial advisors continues to climb, and with a significant percentage of advisors nearing retirement, the industry faces a talent crisis.
 This generational gap is not just a challenge—it’s an existential threat to the profession.